MomsFriendlyDevCo/Nodash/README.md

 Nodash
 ======
-Minimal self-contained Lodash / generic function implementations for when Lodash cannot be used.
+Minimal self-contained Lodash / generic function implementations for when Lodash cannot be used or is too expensive.